 - are drafted and not eligible for deferment; such that the date upon which they are required to report to active duty prohibits them, as a practical matter, from completing the term in which they are enrolled, or

-- are on active duty and called to service for a mission, operation, exercise that is classified or would be compromised or adversely affected by public knowledge.
+- are on active duty and called to service for a mission, operation, or exercise.

-An eligible student may elect to cancel registration (withdraw) in any or all classes in which he or she is enrolled at the time the call for duty is received.
+An eligible student may elect to withdraw from any or all classes in which they are enrolled at the time the call for duty is received.
 In such case, the student shall receive a full refund for all tuition and student fees paid on behalf of that student.
-Alternatively, the student may request his or her instructors to award a grade or an incomplete for any or all classes.
+Alternatively, the student may request their instructors to award a grade or an incomplete for any or all classes.
 If an incomplete is given, the instructor shall file the grade in the student’s educational record and provide to the student instructions regarding activities required to complete the course.
-The student has the option for readmission to classes for service that does not exceed five (5) years unless exceptions under 28 U.S.C. § 1091c apply.
+The student has the option for reenroll in classes for service that does not exceed five (5) years unless exceptions under 28 U.S.C. § 1091c apply.

 If a grade and credit are awarded, then the instructor shall award a grade reflective of the student’s performance, taking into consideration the quantity and nature of the curriculum through the time of the student’s departure.